sim-/tgy/README.md

 If you do not have a current-limited supply, you can improvise by using 4 AA batteries or an old NiCd pack or even a LiPo with a 12V light bulb in series to act as a current limiter.
-Also, be careful when touching the board, since it can be quite easy to turn on a FET gate with just your finger.
+Be careful when touching the board, since it can be quite easy to turn on a FET gate with just your finger.
 This should be OK if you have a current-limited supply, since it should just reset.

 Even if the board appears to be one tested by others, make sure yours has the expected FET pin assignments, inversions, and sense lines!
 The